UD-Math-Data-Science-1/notes/_sources/network/small-world.md

 print("mean distance in WS:",np.mean(dbar))
 ```

 At this point it's inconclusive whether the WS construction can explain the Twitch network.
-In the next section, we will see that it is lacking in an important way.
+In the next section, we will see that it is lacking in at least one other important way.